Elementary Ecosystem Investigation: Box Turtle Habitat

 • They do not provide any protection or care to the eggs or babies.

-• Because of Alabama’s regulations, your school is not allowed to have breeding turtles.
+• Because of Alabama’s regulations, your are not allowed to have breeding turtles as pets.

 Baby Box Turtle